|

 over 4 inches in diameter in Oregon and has been present in this area for over

 100 years.
-This Phyllostachys is usually the quickest
+It is usually the quickest

-but not recommended for building grade material.
+recommended for building grade material.
 Shoots

 from this bamboo are among the best eating, and are prolific in the late spring.